-at the Sophia M. Sachs Butterfly House
+at the Sophia M. Sachs Butterfly House (BH)

 The Sophia M. Sachs Butterfly House offers unique, inquiry-based experiences for students that align with Missouri and Illinois Science standards.
 We use living animals and real specimens, and each class includes an unforgettable trip through our tropical Conservatory of living butterflies.
 We encourage teachers to book as early as possible, given limited capacity on high-demand dates.
-Teachers and paraprofessionals are admitted free to all programs; chaperones pay regular adult cost for the selected program.
+Teachers and paraprofessionals are admitted free to all programs.